Barath-Kannan/SignalsAndSlots/readme.md

 ####Disconnect
 To disconnect a slot, call disconnectSlot with the id acquired on connection.
 ```
-    //disconnection/connection should not be interleaved with emission unless the
+    //disconnection/connection should not be interleaved with emission
-    //signal was initialized with thread safety enabled
+    //unless the signal was initialized with thread safety enabled
     int id = signal.connectSlot(...);
     signal.disconnectSlot(id);
 ```